rakatarkas/rsschool-cv/cv.md

 >I can't say that i know these languages perfectly, but had expirience on working with them.

 ## Latest codes
-[Travel](https://github.com/rakatarkas/Travel.git) Other than this, i had no simillar expirience.
+[Travel](https://github.com/rakatarkas/Travel.git) Other than this, i had no simillar tasks.
 > Not finished tough, no adaptive and normal functial

 ## Self-study
-I learned HTML and CSS by myself, then later practised them as an intern in the facility.
-Had some work with JavaScript.
+I learned HTML and CSS by myself, then later practised them as an intern in the small programing company.
+Have knowledge of the fundamental of JavaScript.
 So far my only edicational sourse is this course, my first time ever with working on something like this.

 ## English level